stevenjknaack/PantryChef/README.md

 - should see "Started Server at http://localhost:8000" in console

-then it should all work together :) just navigate back to the front end server in browser!
+then it should all work together :) just navigate back to the front end server in browser!!